Skip to Main Content

 BerryDunn experts and consultants

-Executive compensation is often a contentious issue in business valuations, as business valuations are often valued by reference to the income they produce.
-If the business being valued pays its employees an above-market rate, its income will be depressed.
-Accordingly, if no compensation adjustments are made, the value of the business will also be diminished.
+Executive compensation, bonuses, and other cost structure items, such as rent, are often contentious issues in business valuations, as business valuations are often valued by reference to the income they produce.
+If the business being valued pays its employees an above-market rate, for example, its income will be depressed.
+Accordingly, if no adjustments are made, the value of the business will also be diminished.

-When valuing controlling ownership interests, valuation analysts often restate above- or below-market executive compensation to a market level to reflect what a hypothetical buyer would pay the executives.
-In the valuation of companies with ESOPs, the issue of executive compensation gets more complicated.
+When valuing controlling ownership interests, valuation analysts often restate above- or below-market items (compensation, bonuses, rent, etc.) to a fair market level to reflect what a hypothetical buyer would pay.
+In the valuation of companies with ESOPs, the issue gets more complicated.
 The following hypothetical example illustrates why.

 Glamorous Grocery is a company that is 100% owned by an ESOP.
 A valuation analyst is retained to estimate the fair market value of each ESOP share.
 Glamorous Grocery generates very little income, in part because several executives are overcompensated.
-The valuation analyst normalizes executive compensation to a market level, thereby increasing Glamorous Grocery income, the fair market value of Glamorous Grocery, and the ESOP share value.
+The valuation analyst normalizes executive compensation to a market level.
+This increases Glamorous Grocery’s income, and by extension the fair market value of Glamorous Grocery, ultimately resulting in a higher ESOP share value.

 Glamorous Grocery’s trustee then uses this valuation to establish the market price of ESOP shares for the following year.
 When employees retire, Glamorous Grocery buys employees out at the established share price.
 The problem?
 As mentioned before, Glamorous Grocery generates very little income and as a result has difficulty obtaining the liquidity to buy out employees.